hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/03_mongoose_subdoc.md

 In this section, we'll update our project's controllers to handle retrieving data from our database.

 ### 1. Getting All Documents in Collection
-To <span>retrieve all documents in a collection</span>, you can use the find() method on the Mongoose model.
+To <span style="color:coral">retrieve all documents in a collection</span>, you can use the find() method on the Mongoose model.
 For example:

 ```js
 const albums = await Album.find({});